 Simple plugin system

-Gaelyk sports a plugin system which helps you modularize your applications and enable you to share commonalities between Gaelyk applications.
+Gaelyk supports a plugin system which helps you modularize your applications and enable you to share commonalities between Gaelyk applications.

 This page is about creating new plugins.
 The list of existing plugins can be found in the Plugins section.